ISKCON Temple Meals and Feasts

 5:30 pm Dinner

-Prasadam Hall (upstairs from the Main Temple Room).
+The meals are served in the Prasadam Hall (upstairs above the Temple Room).

 Are ISKCON Meals Free?